IGkougkousis/grpc-architecture-demo/README.md

 - `web-api`
 - `frontend`

-`docker-compose` is used to handle the build process and networking between containers.
+`docker-compose` is used to handle the build process for the images and the networking between containers.

 The gRPC proto definitions and generated code are in `/protos`.
 This is used by `grpc-server` and `web-api`.